SoaringUSA/turnpoints/README.md

-# Region 11 Soaring Waypoints
+# US Soaring Waypoints

-Soaring waypoints for US R11
+Soaring waypoints for the USA

 ## File Format